cran/rehydratoR/README.md

 This package limits the rate of tweet downloading so Twitter's 90,000 tweet/15 minute limit is not exceeded.
 If you choose to download the tweets to JSON files, then a new JSON file will be created for every 90,000 tweet ID numbers.

-Tweets that have been delete or made private cannot be downloaded.
+Tweets that have been deleted or made private cannot be downloaded.

 ## Getting Started